oneapi-src/SYCLomatic/README.md

 ```

 ### Verify the Installation
-Before run SYCLomatic, it is important to verify that dpct/c2s(SYCLomatic binary) can be find in terminal.
+Before running SYCLomatic, it is important to verify that dpct/c2s(SYCLomatic binary) can be found in terminal.

 To do this, you need run the following command and get correct output.
 ```